 - Plugin: Are used to obtain data that is not fetched using a JDBC driver and is collected using a plugin.
 Plugins are special components, built by Metric Insights, that send a native fetch command to a Data Source.
 Results are fetched in a way that allows Metric Insights to consume the data.

 NOTE: Web Services are considered to be a Plugin configured to access data from a custom Web Service

 2. Non-Configurable Data Sources available to all customers are:

-- Manual/CSV Data: Enter Data Manually or Upload Data from CSV file
+- Manual/CSV Data: Key enter individual data points or upload data from a CSV file

 3. Remote Data Collectors

 - If a Data Source requires a Remote Data Collector, see Configure a Remote Data Collector for more information

 1. Data Source Editors

 2. Select a Data Source on an Element Editor

 When creating a new element, once you have provided the general information, you are directed to the element Editor > Data Collection tab.